thisisjofrank/game-tutorial-stage-1-starter/README.md

 Tasks are scripts you can run in your terminal, for example `deno task dev` to start the development server.

-Next we'll install the dependencies we need for this stage, we'll be using the [Oak framework](https://jsr.io/@oak/oak) for building our web server:
+Next, we'll install the dependencies we need for this stage.
+We'll be using the [Oak framework](https://jsr.io/@oak/oak) for building our web server:

 ```bash